berrante/Bamazon/README.md

 ![](/images/Bamazon3.png)
 If there is enough quantity of an item, user is told they have successfully purchased their item.
+The app restarts and displays the storefront again.

 ## Updating Database